Liverpool face Leicester in EFL Cup draw

-Carabao Cup quarter-final draw: Liverpool take on Leicester, West Ham face Spurs
+Carabao Cup quarter-final draw: Liverpool host Leicester, West Ham at Spurs, Brentford v Chelsea

 Last updated on .From the section Football